SNDAN

 When GSTOOLS is installed, it registers itself with Windows as the 'associated' application for PostScript (ps) and Encapsulated PostScript (eps) files.
 This also enables such documents to be viewed from your web browser.
 When a SNDAN program wants to create a graphic display, an eps file is created, and the program sends a request to Windows to display it, using the associated program.

-For example, if you wanted to keep eps file in the folder D:\sndan\temp,
+For example, if you wanted to keep eps files in the folder D:\sndan\temp,

 SET SNDAN_TEMP=D:\SNDAN\TEMP

-It is also possible to use this command within a Windows Console session (you can switch between different folders this way), but this will only last until you close your Console window.
+but this will only last until you close your Console window.

 It is easy to accumulate a large number of eps files while using SNDAN.
 Unlike the original form of the programs, this version does not atomatically delete them at the end of a session.
 You can do this in one step from the Console by issuing the command